frederic-perez/AmE-dictionary/data/dictionary.md

 __killjoy__ _n_ One who spoils the enthusiasm or fun of others. _Syn_ wet blanket
 __kiln__ _n_ A type of oven used for baking clay, bricks, etc. to make them hard.
 __kin__
 __kindergarten__ _n_ :pencil2::four: Kindergarten is where children are introduced to school; it’s where five year old children learn all about their ABC’s and choice time.
-Kindergarten comes from the German words Kinder ("children") and Garten ("garden").
+Kindergarten comes from the German words Kinder (“children”) and Garten (“garden”).
 A garden of children is a lovely and poetic image for a classroom full of antsy kids trying their hardest to master basic skills and ideas through creative and interactive lessons.
-But perhaps that is just how they were seen by the 19th-century German educator Friedrich Fröbel, who is credited with inventing kindergarten, his "method of developing intelligence in young children."
+But perhaps that is just how they were seen by the 19th-century German educator Friedrich Fröbel, who is credited with inventing kindergarten, his “method of developing intelligence in young children.”
 __kindergartner__ _n_ :pencil2::two: A child who attends a preschool or kindergarten.
 __kindle__ _v_ _To kindle a fire._
 __kindling__ _n_ :two: Material for starting a fire, such as dry wood, straw, etc.